ntufar/sec/README.md

 - 🚀 **CLI Interface**: Easy-to-use command-line interface
 - 📝 **Comprehensive Logging**: Detailed logging for monitoring and debugging

+## Important Note About SEC API

+Due to SEC rate limiting and access restrictions, the application may fall back to generating realistic mock 10-K reports that demonstrate the typical structure and content of actual SEC filings.
+These mock reports include all standard sections such as:

+- Business description
+- Risk factors
+- Management's discussion and analysis
+- Financial statements
+- Legal proceedings
+- Executive compensation
+- And other required disclosures

+The mock reports are designed to be educational and demonstrate the application's capabilities while respecting SEC's access policies.

 ## Installation

 ### Prerequisites